Snowpark Checkpoints library: Collectors¶

 This is the default mode, which leverages Pandera schema inference to obtain the metadata and checks that will be evaluated for the specified DataFrame.
 This mode also collects custom data from columns of the DataFrame based on the PySpark type.

-The column data and checks are collected based on the PySpark type of the column (see the tables below).
-For any column, no matter its type, custom data collected will include the name of the column, the type of the column, nullable, the count of rows, the count of not null rows, and the count of null rows.
+The column data and checks are collected based on the PySpark type of the column (see the following tables).
+For any column, no matter its type, the custom data collected includes the name of the column, the type of the column, nullable, the count of rows, the count of not null rows, and the count of null rows.

 Column type |